QuantumOfVacuum/kylebebak.github.io/_posts/2016-09-03-csrf-protection.md

 The only difference is that the __session_csrftoken__ is stored in a database record, by the server, instead of in a cookie, by the browser.
 It is no more difficult to implement.
 But it is a little more secure.

-Because it relies on a record in a DB instead of a cookie, it's not vulnerable to cookie forcing.
-While it shouldn't be possible for one site to edit cookies set by another site, XSS, for example, breaks this assumption.
+Because it relies on a DB record instead of a cookie, it's not vulnerable to cookie forcing.
+While it shouldn't be possible for one site to edit cookies set by another site, there are attacks, like XSS, that break this assumption.
 That said, as mentioned in one of the posts I link to, if your site is vulnerable to XSS then CSRF is probably the least of your worries.